Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 You should see a dynamic property section which contains `280232d4-f31d-4849-a42c-ce77e6870e30`.
 If you're up to this point, I trust that you will be able to do the rest.

 **Be very careful with what command you decide to put on an item.
-You very likely will not be able to remove it if other players get their hands on it.
+You very likely will not be able to remove it if other players get their hands on it if you haven't set up a safeguard beforehands.
 See `removeusecommand` for why.**

-For best practice, make use of a `function` that clears the item from the player upon using it.

 **Syntax**: `/scriptevent ecs:addusecommand <command: string>`

-**Example:** `/scriptevent ecs:addusecommand effect @s levitation 30 0 true`
+**Example:** `/scriptevent ecs:addusecommand scriptevent ecs:multicommand effect @s levitation 30 0 true | clear @s totem_of_undying 0 1`

-This will make the item give the player that uses it levitation for 30 seconds without showing particles.
+This will delete the item when a player uses it and give that player levitation for 30 seconds with no particles.

-You can chain this with the scriptevent commands here for even more creativity.

 ## removeusecommand / ruc

 This removes the use command **from the item you're holding**.
 It doesn't remove it from all identical items.

 **Syntax**: `/scriptevent ecs:removeusecommand`

+## adddeathcommand

+This makes the entity run a command when it dies.
+Only one death command can be put on an entity.

+**Syntax**: `/scriptevent ecs:adddeathcommand <command: string>`

+**Example**: `/scriptevent ecs:adddeathcommand say AAAAAA`

+This command will make the entity say "AAAAAA" in chat when it dies.

+## removedeathcommand

+This removes the death command.

+**Syntax**: `/scriptevent ecs:removedeathcommand`

 ## setlore